So, you’re Executor (or Administrator) of the Estate – and now there’s Litigation. What to do next?

 Where an estate is facing any dispute or litigation, early exploration of the issues and advice surrounding those issues is critically important.
 It ensures that you are properly equipped to best manage and address the issues, and ensures you don’t accidentally run afoul of the additional duties and responsibilities imposed on an estate facing disputes and litigation.

-Whether it’s a forensic analysis of the merits of the dispute, or the evidence for/against your position, our estate lawyers can provide important and guidance to manage the dispute and minimise the disruption and consequences of the dispute and litigation.
+Whether it’s a forensic analysis of the merits of the dispute, or the evidence for/against your position, our Brisbane estate lawyers can provide important and guidance to manage the dispute and minimise the disruption and consequences of the dispute and litigation.

-If you are executor of an estate facing a dispute, or are concerned about a potential dispute and want to get in front of the issue and be proactive, then please contact us to discuss how we can assist you.
+If you are the executor of an estate facing a dispute, or are concerned about a potential dispute and want to get in front of the issue and be proactive, then please contact us to discuss how we can assist you.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.